What Employers Need to Know

 Founder of Fifth Quadrant Analytics

-Mark Wafer, owner of seven Tim Horton stores and a Champion for Rotary at Work in Toronto has hired 86 people with disabilities in the past 16 years.
+Mark Wafer, owner of seven Tim Horton stores and a Champion for Rotary at Work in Toronto has hired 86 people with disabilities for over 20 years.
 He had this to say about one of his employees;

 “I have watched Clint gain confidence and independence as well as become more mature and responsible during his 16 years with me at Tim Hortons.
 He deserves and appreciates the opportunity to work more than anyone I know.”